apache/spark/docs/sql-error-conditions-cannot-update-field-error-class.md

 ---
 layout: global
-title: INVALID_UPDATE_FIELD error class
+title: CANNOT_UPDATE_FIELD error class
-displayTitle: INVALID_UPDATE_FIELD error class
+displayTitle: CANNOT_UPDATE_FIELD error class
 license: |
   Licensed to the Apache Software Foundation (ASF) under one or more contributor license agreements.
 See the NOTICE file distributed with